Site navigation

 What is the Patient Self-Determination Act?

-The PSDA (42 USC 1395cc(f)) requires all Medicare and Medicaid-participating facilities to address advance directives at admission.
-Specifically, they must ask patients whether they have an advance directive, provide written information about the state's advance directive laws, and document the patient's directive status in their medical record.
-This applies to hospitals, nursing homes, home health agencies, and hospices.
+The Patient Self-Determination Act (42 USC 1395cc(f); 42 CFR 489.102) requires Medicare and Medicaid-participating providers to address advance directives at admission.
+Specifically, they must ask patients whether they have an advance directive, provide written information about the patient's rights under state law, and document the directive's status in the record.
+It applies to hospitals, skilled nursing and nursing facilities, home health agencies, hospices, and Medicare Advantage / prepaid health plans (HMOs).

 What happens when there is no advance directive and the patient can't decide?

-When no directive exists, surrogate decision-making hierarchies set by state law determine who makes decisions.
-Typically the hierarchy is: court-appointed guardian, then spouse, then adult children, then parents, then siblings.
-The surrogate should decide based on what the patient would have wanted (substituted judgment), not what the surrogate personally wants.
+When a patient has no advance directive and no court-appointed guardian or health care agent, state surrogate-consent laws set who decides.
+The order varies by state, but it commonly starts with the spouse, then adult children, then parents, then the nearest living relative.
+A court-appointed guardian or a named health care agent takes priority over this default list.
+The surrogate should decide based on what the patient would have wanted (substituted judgment).
 This is why advance care planning matters - it prevents difficult family disagreements.

 Train your team to honor every patient's advance care planning